Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Some Structural Properties

-Next, we modify the conflict tours.
-Compared with Lemma~\ref{EXUITP} the only difference is that there is one big customer with a demand of $\floor{k/2}+1$.
-We only need to prove the tours involving the big customer can be modified into feasible tours.
-We will consider the following two cases.
+Compared to Lemma~\ref{EXUITP}, the only difference is that there is one big customer with a demand of $\floor{k/2}+1$.
+Then, we only need to prove that the tours involving the big customer can be modified into feasible tours.